-The low and slow cooking process is able to tenderize cheaper cuts of meat so you end up with that fall of the bone type of meat.
+The low and slow cooking process is able to tenderize cheaper cuts of meat so you end up with that fall-of-the-bone type of meat.

-The slow cooker can be left safely unattended so it suits busy people who have little time to spend in the kitchen preparing healthy nutritious meals for themselves, partners, and family.
+The slow cooker can be left safely unattended so it suits busy people who have little time to spend in the kitchen preparing healthy nutritious meals for themselves, their partners, and family.

 The result is a meal ready for you after a day away from the kitchen.

-The best slow cookers are able to tenderize inexpensive cuts of meat, sear, sauté or caramelize ingredients, eliminating the need for a second piece of cookware.
+The best slow cookers are able to tenderize inexpensive cuts of meat, sear, sauté, or caramelize ingredients, eliminating the need for a second piece of cookware.